 43. Eat Goodies From Porto’s Bakery

-You’ve had the rest, now have the best.
-Pastries, that is.
-Portos Bakery & Cafe is a huge Cuban bakery chain in Southern California with six locations.
+You’ve had the rest, now have the best—pastries, that is.
+Portos Bakery & Cafe is a vast Cuban bakery chain in Southern California with six locations.
 Anything pastry-related that you can think of is offered in this world-class eatery.
 You can also order your drink of choice ranging from teas, coffee, and smoothies to soda, juice, milk, and mojito fusions.

 44. Attend An Event At The Staples Center